 “It’s not just the right technology but the right technology thoughtfully applied”

-Phil Montero is a mobile work and virtual office expert.
-His interest in telework started when he was a child watching his Dad commute back and forth between New Jersey and New York City.
-Even as a child he thought “There’s got to be a better way.”
+PHIL MONTERO is a systems engineer at the Garam Group and a virtual office expert.
+His interest in telework started when he was a child watching his dad commute back and forth between New Jersey and New York.
+Even then he thought, “There’s got to be a better way.”
+Phil is passionate about enabling companies and the people he works with to work remotely and have more work-life balance.
+He also devised the “ICC workflow” approach to crafting team agreements, focusing on information, communication, and collaboration.

 My anywhere office is mainly my home.
 I’m a stay-at-home dad with two kids.
 So the beauty of my work anywhere situation is that I get to spend a lot of time with my kids.
 But I can also work from almost anywhere so I just work from wherever I want to or wherever I need to.